acrolinx/acrolinx-sidebar-demo-java/README.md

 Increment `currentVersion` in the gradle.properties file, commit and push on master branch.
 This will trigger a build on Jenkins, which will automatically create a tag.
-Creating the tag will trigger a build on Travis, which will upload the 'Live Sample' to the release assets.
+Creating the tag will trigger a build on Travis, which will upload the compiled, bundled and ready to run acrolinx-sidebar-demo-java.zip to the release assets.

 ## License